 Cataract surgery improves vision in 95 percent of patients.
 Of the patients who receive intraocular lens (IOL) replacements, 90 percent end up with 20/40 vision or better, so some people see better than when they started.
 Most patients will require eyeglasses to read after cataract surgery when the traditional intraocular lens is implanted.

-- Q What medications can increase the risk of cataract surgery complications?
+- Q What are the risks of eye infection after cataract surgery?

-- Q What is the risk of bleeding during and after cataract surgery?
+- Q What happens after a cataract surgery?